MartinPellizzer/terrawhisper-compiler/database/articles/achillea-millefolium/medicine/benefits.md

 Its positive effects on respiratory health are also quantifiable, with a 30-40% reduction in symptoms like cough frequency and congestion reported within a week of treatment.
 For skincare, clinical trials have documented a 25-35% reduction in acne severity and a 20-25% improvement in eczema symptoms when utilizing yarrow-based products.

 Lastly, yarrow's enhancement of blood circulation is supported by a 15-20% increase in blood flow velocity in various vascular regions.
-This effect leads to a 25-30% reduction in symptoms related to poor circulation.
+This effect leads to a 25-30% reduction in symptoms related to poor circulation.Firstly, Yarrow helps your body fight against inflammation which can otherwise contribute to illness and pain.Yarrow is a plant that has been used for various medicinal purposes throughout history due to its numerous health benefits.

+Yarrow is a medicinal plant that offers several health benefits thanks to the compounds it contains.